Pandemic Stories: Agencies That Help Victims of Domestic Violence and Sexual Assault Adapt to the New, Stay-at-Home Reality

 “Again, we’re always pushing everyone to wash their hands, to keep social distancing, and to clean hard services as much as possible.
 We’re just doing our best to keep going.”

 If you are dealing with domestic violence, call Shelter From the Storm at 760-328-7233.
 For more information on Shelter From the Storm, call 760-674-0400, or visit www.shelterfromthestorm.com.
 If you are a victim of sexual assault, get help by calling the 24-hour crisis line at 800-656-4673.

-As our Nation and Governor of California work diligently to address and respond to the Corona virus COVID 19 pandemic, Shelter From The Storm, Inc. (SFTS) is taking the following measures to ensure the safety and well-being of our employees and clients.
-We know that domestic abuse will still be occurring, and survivors will still need support and assistance therefore our employees will still be working to respond to your questions and provide assistance as much as possible over the phone.
+As our Nation and Governor of California work diligently to address and respond to the Corona Virus COVID 19 pandemic, Shelter From The Storm, Inc. (SFTS) is taking the following measures to ensure the safety and well-being of our employees and clients.
+All staff members of Shelter From The Storm are working remotely until further notice.
+We know that domestic abuse will still be occurring, and survivors will still need support and assistance therefore our employees will respond to your questions and provide assistance as much as possible over the phone.

 All in person counseling sessions have been suspended.
-Clients with scheduled one on one advocacy and/or counseling appointments have been contacted to schedule telephonic sessions with their case manager and/or clinicians.
+Clients with scheduled one on one advocacy and/or counseling appointments have been contacted to schedule telephonic or virtual sessions with their case manager and/or clinicians.